16 Ways To Stay Cool When Sleeping [Infographic]

 Cool the room by draping a damp sheet in front of an open window – the breeze will do the rest.

 Eating smaller meals more frequently will reduce the heat produced by metabolism – keeping you cooler at night.
+This is especially important in summer where light salads and high-water percentage meals will keep you hydrated.

 Dunk your feet into a bucket of cold water when feeling hot.
 Pulse points in our feet and ankles are sensitive to temperature, so you’ll cool down quickly.